cbpark/ptc-cluster/docs/tips-and-tricks/madgraph.md

 ]])
 ```

-The path of HepMC is `/opt/ohpc/pub/libs/gnu7/hepmc/2.06.09` as can be deduced from the above. `lhapdf-config` and `fastjet-config` are already listed in our `PATH`.
+The path of HepMC is `/opt/ohpc/pub/libs/gnu7/hepmc/2.06.09` as can be deduced from the above. `lhapdf-config` and `fastjet-config` are already listed in the `PATH`.

 ``` no-highlight
 $ which lhapdf-config